garden-io/garden/docs/reference/providers/kubernetes.md

 **Experimental**: this is an experimental feature and the API might change in the future.
 {% endhint %}

+{% hint style="warning" %}
+**Deprecated**: This field will be removed in a future release.
+{% endhint %}

-Sets the deployment strategy for `container` services.
+Sets the deployment strategy for `container` deploy actions.

+Note that this field has been deprecated since 0.13, and has no effect.
+The `"rolling"` will be applied in all cases.
-The default is `"rolling"`, which performs rolling updates.
-There is also experimental support for blue/green deployments (via the `"blue-green"` strategy).
+The experimental support for blue/green deployments (via the `"blue-green"` strategy) has been removed.

-Note that this setting only applies to `container` services (and not, for example,  `kubernetes` or `helm` services).
+Note that this setting only applies to `container` deploy actions (and not, for example,  `kubernetes` or `helm` deploy actions).

 | Type     | Default     | Required |
 | -------- | ----------- | -------- |